ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Question:Is the “False True Self” a new danger created by AI?
 Answer:
 No. The underlying problem is ancient.
 Long before AI, human beings developed a False Self—a protective structure built around compliance, adaptation, and the need to survive in environments that could not fully meet or hold their inner experience.
-This False Self emerges when the internal world must organize itself around external demands rather than genuine internal coherence.
+This False Self emerges when early holding fails and the psyche organizes around external demands and compliance to protect the vulnerable True Self.
 What AI introduces is not a new form of the problem, but a massive acceleration of it.
 AI dramatically increases the speed, scale, and scope of the conditions that can strengthen the False Self.
 Because it provides instant answers, simulated relational safety, and a sense of being perfectly mirrored, AI can make the False Self feel more “true” than ever.
 This is the emergence of what the documents call the False True Self—a version of selfhood that feels authentic but is actually built on simulated (non-lived) foundations.
 To understand this risk and how to counter it, we have to understand what AI actually is:
 Not a partner, but a cognitive artifact—a tool.